nishittated/Android-Anagram/README.md

 # Android-Anagram

-# Creating an Android app for a simple Anagram game.
+# Created an Android app for a simple Anagram game.

 # Anagram
 * An anagram is a word formed by rearranging the letters of another word.